The Golem

 How do we create life from inanimate matter?
 We can't.

-In scientific terms this belief is related to Vitalism.
+In scientific terms this belief in breathing on inanimate objects is related to Vitalism.
 It is hard to see science ever being able to deal with it satisfactorily since Vitalism relies on a magical or religious view of the world.
-I believe this reflects more on the limits of mechanistic science and the rigidity of many scientists rather than on the limits of religious belief.
+This reflects more on the limits of mechanistic science and the rigidity of many scientists rather than on the limits of religious belief.
 That said, the idea of infusing inanimate objects with life is not very persuasive.

 It also has been speculated by some that Tolkien's Gollum in The Lord of the Rings is a play on the name.
 Nowadays the Golem is a Pokémon character and a potent means for attracting tourists to Prague.
 This upsets purists of course.